 - 7-10 Days of autoresponders is what I recommend to uncover your active folks, either 1 or 2 emails per day.
-Some guys do 30 days of autoresponders while moving openers and clickers to a new list.
+Some companies do 30 days of autoresponders while moving openers and clickers to a new list.
 It’s up to you and should be determined by your niche and best marketing practices.
 But make sure you are moving the openers and clickers to a new list.

 - I do not recommend sending too many individual “campaigns” each week.
 Autoresponders cause far fewer red flags and complaints than campaigns.
 Campaigns surge your complaints and are almost always the reason for getting banned.